millanbrankovic/custom-inputs/readme.md

 ####HTML

-For this example I was using the following markup:
+For this example I was using the following HTML markup:

 ```html
 <div class="custom-input">